monkey-xyz/notes-take-deploy/README.md

 The front-end is an application that features two pages, the Index (landing) page and the Notes page that is accessible through a button on the index.

 Using a JSON file, the information written into the inputs on the Notes page is saved into an array and then returned through a list column.
 In the future, there is a chance to return to the code to update the delete command.
+Otherwise, clicking the delete button will not remove an entry and will return an error in the console.

 The code is separated into the main script **server.js**, and a route to hold the processes for the notes, **notes.js**.